dicej/wasi-sockets-tests/README.md

 - Unix-style host (e.g. Linux, MacOS, Mingw, WSL2)
 - Python
 - Rust (with the `wasm32-wasip2` and `wasm32-unknown-unknown` targets installed)
-    - As of this writing, the `wasm32-wasip2` target is only available in Rust nightly

 In order to build `componentize-py`, we need to use a temporary fork of `wasi-sdk`.
 In the commands that follow, replace with your host platform's